microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     GO
     ```

+4. Replace the SQL query with the following to create a secure server credential to store the Azure Cosmos DB account key.
+This credential will be used by all of the queries that follow to enable secure connectivity to the account.
+Replace **`YOUR_ACCOUNT_KEY`** with the Azure Cosmos DB Primary Key value you copied in Task 1 above.

+    ```sql
+    CREATE CREDENTIAL WoodgroveCosmosDbCredential
+    WITH IDENTITY = 'SHARED ACCESS SIGNATURE', SECRET = 'YOUR_ACCOUNT_KEY';
+    ```

-4. Replace the SQL query with the following to create a new view that displays the customer account data you imported with the copy pipeline earlier in this lab.
-In the OPENROWSET statement, replace **`YOUR_ACCOUNT_NAME`** with the Azure Cosmos DB account name and **`YOUR_ACCOUNT_KEY`** with the Azure Cosmos DB Primary Key value you copied in Task 1 above.
+5. Replace the SQL query with the following to create a new view that displays the customer account data you imported with the copy pipeline earlier in this lab.
+In the OPENROWSET statement, replace **`YOUR_ACCOUNT_NAME`** with the Azure Cosmos DB account name that you copied in Task 1 above.

     ```sql
     USE Woodgrove